Welcome to CINEAMTIC SOUND RADIO’s Best Scores of 2013 Countdown.

 Cinematic Sound Radio’s countdown of the best scores of 2013 continues with Abel Korzeniowski’s magnificent 22 minute score to ESCAPE FROM TOMORROW.

-This score has the distinction of being the best film score of 2013 by far.
+This score was hands down the best film score of 2013.
 It’s a score that had zero restraints.
 It’s an in your face, aggressive, old school fashioned score that was written to be noticed; a score that was required to tell you everything musically as to what was happening in this surreal film.
 Korzeniowski did this with flying colours!
 This is easily Korzeniowski’s best score to date.

 NOW PLAYING: ESCAPE FROM TOMORROW | #1 (TIE)